SMJSGaming/SMJSGaming/README.md

 ### Webserver Status Dashboard

 A dashboard which gives all sorts of info regarding the webserver it's running on.
-This is a part of Discord Mods.
+This is a part of the Discord Mod Loader.

 ### NeroDB

 A database which uses class based entries for storing complex data with built in functions.
-This is a part of Discord Mods.
+This is a part of the Discord Mod Loader.

 ## Social Media